voxpupuli/puppet-misp/README.md

 * `db_name` - Name of the database.
 By default "misp".
 * `db_user` - Name of the user with rights on the database.
 By defeault "misp".
 * `db_host` - Name of the host in which the database is located.
-By default "misp.com".
+By default "localhost".
 * `db_port` - Port to connect to the database in the specified host.
 By default 3306.
 * `db_password` - Password used to access the database.
 By default is empty.